Design & Product Leadership

 Workers' Compensation Board of NS · Oct 2024 – Dec 2025

-WCB Nova Scotia's digital presence was fragmented across 12+ standalone websites and 2,200+ pages on an end-of-life platform.
+WCB Nova Scotia's digital presence was fragmented across 12+ standalone sites and 2,200+ pages on an end-of-life platform.
 Administrative costs were 42% above the Canadian average.
-The CEO made a full redesign a strategic priority.
+A full redesign became a CEO-level strategic priority.

 Kativik Regional Government · Oct 2024 – Aug 2025